 Safety in Chile

 Other than that, traveling in Chile is easy and safe in general.
-Specially in the South.
+Especially in the South.

 If you are a traveling solo woman, I would suggest not to walk through dark allies late at night.